 Educational effectiveness will be determined through papers, presentations, experiential exercises, tests, field practicum projects/papers, and an exit interview.
 A competency inventory survey will be conducted two times during the student's program of study at Loma Linda University—upon starting the M.H.A. degree program and upon completion of all classes and the practicum experience.

 Program learner outcomes are evidenced by:

-The following undergraduate-level courses are required and may be taken as a MOOC or other online course where a certificate is received.
+The following undergraduate-level course is required and may be taken as a MOOC or other online course where a certificate is received.